danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 end
 ```

-As you can see in all lanes, the `sh` function actually executes in the `Fastlane` folder.
+The `sh` function actually executes in the `Fastlane` folder.
 This means that we have to add `cd .. &&` before all scripts to ensure that they are executed in the project root.

-This script first creates a `Docs` folder, if none exists.
-It then calls a `docc_delete_derived_data` that looks like this:
+This script creates a `Docs` folder, if none exists.
+It then calls a `docc_delete_derived_data`, which looks like this:

 ```sh
 desc "Delete documentation derived data (may be historic duplicates)"